syahrulMub/NextgenInovasiTechnical/README.md

 ### 📤 Upload Transaction Menu
 - I have built a feature that accepts Excel file uploads.
 - I used the **NPOI** package to read the Excel data.
-- Uploaded data is successfully saved to the database.
+- Uploaded data will saved to the database.
 - A download Excel template Feature is also implement and matching with database columns.

 ### 📥 Download / Export Transaction Menu